 Six homemade gift ideas for Christmas

 Christmas is fast approaching.
-For many of us, that usually means rushing around the shops in search of presents for our family and friends, however with lockdowns and restrictions happening across the country, this year things are looking a little different.
+For many of us, that usually means rushing around the shops in search of presents for our family and friends, but there's another way to beat the crowds.

 Credit: iStock.com / Daisy-Daisy